Three Inbox Zero techniques that work

 Hello,

 I’m now out of the office.
-I plan to return on [day, month, year].
+I plan to return on [date].

-IMPORTANT: All emails received while I am away will be automatically deleted.
+IMPORTANT: All emails sent to this inbox while I’m away will be automatically deleted.

-Here are the details of who you can contact in my absence:
+Here are the details of who you can contact instead:

 For [subject] please contact [name] at [email]